Fiscal Guidelines for Faculty Research & Professional Development Funds

 Faculty members must adhere to University policies and procedures.
 The appropriate forms must be used to purchase goods or to be reimbursed for expenditures.
 Otherwise, an expenditure may not be reimbursed.
 A description of each form and its use is provided below:

-- The on-line Accounts Payable Workflow System (AP Workflow) should be used for reimbursement of all expenses incurred during the course of conducting University business.
-Examples include books, software, or meeting expenses.
-It is also used for travel expenses.
+- For reimbursements, the on-line iTravel & Expense system should be used for all expenses incurred during the course of conducting University business.
+Examples include travel expenses or lower dollar books, software, or meeting expenses.
 University guidelines apply to all business travel and Federal guidelines apply to any travel that is charged to a federally sponsored research grant.
-For more information, please review the University Financial Policies (Business Expenses and Expense Reimbursement).
-Items costing over $1,000 must be ordered through approved University channels (e.g. NYU Computer Store, NYU Purchasing, etc.).
+For more information, please review the University Financial Policies (NYU Travel & Expense Policy).
 Please note that as a general policy, expenses must be:

-- Justified under University and FAS expense policies
+- Justified under University and A&S expense policies

 - Properly documented (e.g., receipts, business purpose, etc.)

-- Submitted into AP Workflow (faculty & staff only) within 60 days of purchase and/or the travel end date
+- Submitted into iTravel & Expense (faculty & staff only) within 60 days of purchase and/or the travel end date

 - Departments are encouraged to establish internal deadlines that are less than 60 days to provide sufficient time for processing

 - Payments to individuals who are not NYU employees or students (e.g., independent contractors and consultants) for professional services, honorariums, etc, must be processed via i-Buy NYU, the University’s online purchasing system.
 Please note that reimbursements for guests must also be processed via i-Buy NYU.
 Payments should *not* be made directly from faculty members to students or independent contractors via personal check or cash.
-For best practices, please see our clarification communications for honoraria as well as guest reimbursements.
+For more details, please see our Fiscal Guide.

-In addition, all computer orders, no matter the dollar amount, must be approved by the Directory, FAS Computer and Information Technology.
-Upon approval, the computer must be purchased either through the NYU Computer Store or through the purchasing system (i-Buy or a purchase order).
+In addition, all computer orders, no matter the dollar amount, must be approved by the Director, A&S Computer and Information Technology.
+Upon approval, the computer must be purchased through the purchasing system (i-Buy).

 Fiscal Authority Guidelines